Updated: Feb 12

 The original R-Type was (probably) the first offender of this.
 Unfortunately, most of the R-Type clones that came after it suffered from the same problem, as you can see in the video below.

 [Amiga] Z-Out – Longplay

 Note the obligatory late-game ‘Aliens’ levels.
-This was a very common trope in ‘90s games
+This was very common in ‘90s games

 4) Sending you Back to the Start of the Level if you Die

 This is exactly what it sounds like.
 If you die, even if you have reached the end of level boss, you must play the entire level again from the start.
 This is infuriating.
 I would argue this is objectively a Design Sin since it is so universally hated.
 Super R-Type* for the SNES is a notorious example of this.
 This is made even worse if you also lose your power-ups at the same time. *Thankfully ‘ostrichlation’ and save scumming solves this problem in many retro shooters.